-• Searching - The inverter is in the Search mode, which means the AC loads on the inverter output are less than the SETUP: 01 Search Watts setting.
-The search mode function is used to reduce the inverter draw from the battery and may be turned off at any time if you want full inverter output voltage available at all times (see the SETUP: 01 section).
+• Searching - The inverter is in the Search mode.
+The AC loads on the inverter output are less than the SETUP menu's 01 Search Watts setting.
+The Search mode function is used to reduce the inverter draw from the battery, and may be turned off at any time if you want full inverter output voltage available at all times (see the Search Watts section on page 8).